AlexsLemonade/scpca-nf/examples/README.md

 # Example Metadata & Configuration Files for `scpca-nf`

+## Set up configuration file

 This directory contains an example [metadata file](../external-data-instructions.md#prepare-the-metadata-file) and [configuration file](../external-data-instructions.md#configuration-files) for the `scpca-nf` workflow.
 These files should be used as an example of formats and content, but note that the values in these files may not be applicable or sufficient to allow running `scpca-nf` to be used directly on your system.
+Before following the instructions below, please ensure that you have already set up your own [configuration file](../external-data-instructions.md#configuration-files) and [created a profile](../external-data-instructions.md#setting-up-a-profile-in-the-configuration-file) to run `scpca-nf` on your system.

 ## Testing your setup with example data

 You can test your configuration setup by performing a test run with the example data that we have provided.

-We recommend using the example 10X dataset from a [human glioblastoma donor that was processed using the 10X Genomics' Next GEM Single Cell 3' Reagent Kits v3.1](https://www.10xgenomics.com/resources/datasets/2-k-sorted-cells-from-human-glioblastoma-multiforme-3-v-3-1-3-1-standard-6-0-0).
+We recommend using the example 10X dataset from a [human glioblastoma donor that was processed using the 10X Genomics' Next GEM Single Cell 3' Reagent Kits v3.1](https://www.10xgenomics.com/resources/datasets/2-k-sorted-cells-from-human-glioblastoma-multiforme-3-v-3-1-3-1-standard-6-0-0)(note: you may be prompted to provide an email and register upon navigating to the 10X downloads site).
 The fastq files for this example data can be downloaded from the following link: [Brain_Tumor_3p_fastqs.tar](https://cf.10xgenomics.com/samples/cell-exp/6.0.0/Brain_Tumor_3p/Brain_Tumor_3p_fastqs.tar).
+**Note:** These files will take approximately 10 GB of disk space upon download and expanding the tar file.

-Following download and unzipping of the fastq files, you will need to create a metadata file that looks like the following:
+Following download and unzipping of the fastq files, you will need to create a tab-separated values metadata file that looks like the following:

 | scpca_run_id | scpca_library_id | scpca_sample_id | scpca_project_id | technology | seq_unit | files_directory |
 | ------------ | ---------------- | --------------- | ---------------- | ---------- | -------- | --------------- |